BavoDebraekeleer/cheat-sheet/dotNET/c-sharp-basics.md

 }
 ```

-Returntype: `void` or any datatype or object.
+Return type: `void` or any datatype or object.
+In `DataType?` the `?` indicates that the return is optional, meaning you allow it to be `null`.

 Parameters can be given:
 - by value: a copy is made of the current value.